How To Become A Home Inspector In Massachusetts: 6 Steps

 Boston, MA 02118

-You must also attach a passport-sized photo to your application for it to be accepted.
+You must also attach a passport-sized photo to your application for acceptance.

 Pro Tip:

-As a licensed Massachusetts home inspector, you are required to renew your license every other year by May 31.
+As a licensed Massachusetts home inspector, you must renew your license every other year by May 31.
 The documents and information needed to renew your application can be found on the ePlace Portal on the Massachusetts.gov website.

 Step 6: Maintain Your Continued Education Requirements